-- Message-based concurrency with pattern matching is at the same time more convenient and more secure than shared-memory concurrency with locks. - Actors provide monitoring constructs which ensure that exceptions in sub-threads do not get lost. - Actors are lightweight.
+- Since accessing an actor's mailbox is race-free by design, message-based concurrency is potentially more secure than shared-memory concurrency with locks.
+We believe that message-passing with pattern matching is also more convenient in many cases. - Actors are lightweight.
 On systems that support 5000 simultaneously active VM threads, over 1,200,000 actors can be active simultaneously.
-Users are thus relieved from writing their own code for thread-pooling. - Actors provide good scalability on multiple processor cores.
-Speed-ups are competitive with high-performance fork/join frameworks. - Actors are fully inter-operable with normal VM threads.
+Users are thus relieved from writing their own code for thread-pooling. - Actors are fully inter-operable with normal VM threads.
 Every VM thread is treated like an actor.
 This makes the advanced communication and monitoring capabilities of actors available even for normal VM threads.